 You can download the play movement sheets for advice on how to position children and play ideas to encourage movement.

-You can download these resources to support children who need a visual prompt
+You can download the resources below to support children who need a visual prompt:

 The aim of this guidance is to share best practice and statutory legislation with those adults, in a wide variety of early year’s settings and schools who work with and have responsibility for children who are in nappies, not yet toilet trained or have additional developmental or medical needs affecting toileting: